Catholics Affirm Sola Scriptura

 second problem for the Protestant is trying to to show that Catholic

-doctrine contradicts Scripture, and is just a, “human tradition.”
+doctrine contradicts Scripture, and is just a, “human tradition,” or, " man-made."

-For example, in a textbook circular argument, Collins and Walls
+For example, in a classic logic fallacy known as a circular argument, Collins and Walls

 identifiable because they are, “at variance with the clear teaching